dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 And if you want to say that I'm alarmist and irresponsible for writing about this?
 You're irresponsible.
 No one sees this shit coming.
 When people realize they've been lied to and the sky has fallen, they're going to be pissed about it.
-The won't be as pissed if they have something to do about it before it falls.
+They won't be as pissed if they have something to do about it before it falls.
 America is not paying attention to the right things.
 You've all been hypnotized by the election and everything related to it whereby you're playing directly